TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/list-views.md

 1. Choose the menu item to upload a file.
 1. Upload the CSV file that was download.

+The exported CSV will only contain data on that page.
+If the list is longer than one page either shorten the search result or go to the next page and click the `CSV` link again.

 ## How to group rows

 The issue list can group rows and show a group heading.
 For example, issues